OG-DHRUV-1002/ibm-front-end-capstone/CONTRIBUTING.md

-# Contributing Guidelines
+# Contributing

-Thank you for considering contributing to this project!
+Thank you for your interest in contributing!
+All contributions are welcome.

 ## How to Contribute
-- Fork the repository
+1. Fork the repository.
-- Create a new branch for your feature/fix
+2. Create a new branch for your feature or bug fix.
+3. Add your code or changes.
-- Submit a pull request with clear explanation
+4. Submit a pull request.

-## Code Style
-- Use consistent indentation
-- Write meaningful commit messages

-## Reporting Issues
-Use the GitHub issues tab to report bugs or request features.